mpanko/denisasvach/content/projects/do-you-mind-if-i-join-you.md

   - type: image
     span: true
     vertical: false
+    src: /images/dymiijy4.webp
+    alt: Do You Mnind If I Join You
+  - type: image
+    span: true
+    vertical: false
     src: /images/dymiijy_1.webp
     alt: Do You Mnind If I Join You
   - type: image